inboxstartup/docs/finance/fundraising.md

 - [The Art of Fundraising](https://trello.com/b/TSv8YPKQ/the-art-of-fundraising) is a well laid our Trello Board with a categorized process.
 - [The Non-Obvious Guide to Fundraising](https://www.nfx.com/post/the-non-obvious-guide-to-fundraising/)
 - [The Pitch Narrative](https://visionquest.spacecadet.ventures/phases/pitch) from Space Cadet.
+- [The Startup Fundraising Playbook](https://www.docsend.com/index/startup-fundraising/) DocSend Startup Index provides data-driven insights into what the latest fundraising trends are and how to succeed.
 - [Y Combinator Seed Deck Template](https://docs.google.com/presentation/d/17nFIwCyf2Kz-Ao5HGnmvNZ74L8eSKA2C2Qdaoe-47OM/)
 - [How To Fundraise Like a Pro](https://www.thetwentyminutevc.com/how-to-fundraise-like-a-pro/) ([archive](https://archive.ph/vYOss)) from [20VC](https://www.thetwentyminutevc.com) is nice article on How to Size and Price a Round, How to Create FOMO and Urgency in a Fundraise, How to Structure Angel Allocations, The 7 Deadly Sins of Fundraising Decks, The 3 Signs a Potential Investor is Bad News, etc.